 SIAM PARK: Everything You NEED to Know!
-(2025 Guide)
+(2026 Guide)

 Share:

-Where to Buy Siam Park Tickets?
+Where to buy Siam Park tickets?

 If you’re visiting Siam Park, getting some form of priority access is basically a must.
 Otherwise, you will most likely spend hours waiting in line, and trust me, some queues can get extremely long by midday.

-• General Tickets: Only includes the entry tickets, and they cost €44 for adults and €32 for children.
+• General tickets: Only includes the entry tickets, and they cost $51 for adults and $37 for children.

-• Fast Pass Unlimited ↗️: Unlimited priority access to all attractions except two.
+• Fast pass unlimited: Unlimited priority access to all attractions except two.
 Be aware that this pass does not include the entry admission to the park, which will need to be purchased separately.
-Fast pass costs €99.
+Fast pass costs $115.

-• All Inclusive: In our opinion, this is the best ticket option.
+• All inclusive: In our opinion, this is the best ticket option.
 As the name says, it includes everything: entry ticket, unlimited priority access to attractions, food and drink consumption throughout the day, plus a towel and locker.
-Tickets cost 169€.
+Tickets cost $192.
+If you calculate the costs, this can be cheaper than buying the fast pass.

 Powered by GetYourGuide

-What’s the Best Day of the Week to Visit Siam Park?
+What’s the best day of the week to visit Siam Park?

-Fridays tend to be the best day to visit Siam Park.
+Fridays and Saturdays tend to be the best days to visit Siam Park.
 Why?
-Most flights arriving or leaving Tenerife happen on Fridays, meaning fewer people are actually at the park.
+Most flights arriving or leaving Tenerife happen on these days, meaning β€œfewer” people are actually at the park.
 I will say, though, don’t expect it to be empty, but it will be noticeably quieter compared to other days.

-Things You Need to Take to Siam Park
+Things you must take to Siam Park

 • Sun cream

-• Waterproof t-shirt - Not only will this cover you from the burning sun, but if it’s a cold day, at least it will warm you up slightly.
+• Waterproof t-shirt: Not only will this cover you from the burning sun, but if it’s a cold day, at least it will warm you up slightly.

-• Food - According to Siam Park, external food and drinks are not allowed.
+• Food: According to Siam Park, external food and drinks are not allowed.
 However, there are exemptions like allergies or specific dietary requirements.

-Things to Be Aware of at Siam Park
+Things to be aware of at Siam Park

-• It’s not worth arriving late - Plan your visit to arrive 30 minutes before opening time, so that you can enjoy your entire day at Siam Park.
+• It’s not worth arriving late: Plan your visit to arrive 30 minutes before opening time, so that you can enjoy your entire day at Siam Park.

-• Lockers - If you haven’t purchased your All-Inclusive ticket, you can pay for lockers, which cost €7 for smaller and €10 for bigger lockers.
-If there’s someone you are visiting with who’s just planning to lie on the sun-beds, leaving your things with that person would be our recommendation, it’s free!
+• Lockers: If you haven’t purchased your all-inclusive ticket, you can pay for lockers, which cost $8 for smaller and $12 for bigger lockers.
+If there’s someone you are going with who’s just planning to lie on the sun-beds, leaving your things with that person would be our recommendation, it’s free!

-• Online tickets - You will avoid queuing up to purchase tickets at the entrance if you purchase the tickets online.
+• Online tickets: You will avoid queuing up to purchase tickets at the entrance if you purchase the tickets online.

-What is the Best Ride at Siam Park?
+What is the best ride at Siam Park?

 In our opinion, and remember that this is a personal preference, our favourite ones are Tower of Power, Saifa, Singha, and The Dragon.
 These are mandatory for us.
 But honestly, almost every ride in Siam Park is great.

-Fortunately, on Siam Park’s website, you can access an interactive map ↗️, where you can find the location of all the attractions, as well as videos for all of them.
+Fortunately, on Siam Park’s website, you can access an interactive map, where you can find the location of all the attractions, as well as videos for all of them.
 This will help you understand which ones you may enjoy more, and ultimately help you plan your day.

 We hope you enjoyed reading this blog, and if you have additional questions about Siam Park, do not hesitate to drop them in the comments section below!